jussivirkkala/Hikvision-Set/README.md

 # Hikvision-Set

 Hik-Set is a simple utility to change Day/Night/Auto mode of 1-2 Hikvision camera.
 Used for controlling day/night mode of https://stratuseeg.com/ cameras.
-NO RESPONSIBILIY TAKEN FOR USE!
+NO RESPONSIBILITY TAKEN FOR USE!

 - 2020-11-29 1.1.3 Writing separate log each computer.
 Using computer specific settings if exist.
 - 2020-11-19 1.2.0 Log with fewer rows.